-Early European explorers met derision and disbelief when they reported a snow capped mountain close to the equator - Mount Kilimanjaro.
+Early European explorers met derision and disbelief when they reported a snow-capped mountain close to the equator - Mount Kilimanjaro.
 Feelings of disbelief and awe hit you as you arrive at Tortilis Camp, facing this magnificent mountain, as the sun dazzles the white snowcap.

 Standard Tents; Each makuti-covered tent consists of a main bedroom with twin or double beds, en-suite bathroom and a spacious verandah.
-Let us know if you require twin beds or double bed.
+Let us know if you require twin beds or a double bed.

 Family Tent; The Family Tent consists of one double en suite bedroom, one twin en suite bedroom, and a spacious private verandah.
 Featuring a brand new swimming pool shared with the Private House.

-Private House; The Private House consists of one en-suite double bedroom, one en-suite twin bedroom, and a spacious sitting / dining room with verandah.
+Private House; The Private House consists of one en-suite double bedroom, one en-suite twin bedroom, and a spacious sitting/dining room with verandah.
 Featuring a brand new swimming pool shared with the Family Tent.

 Tortilis Camp has a spacious dining room overlooking Mt Kilimanjaro, where guests eat at their own individual tables.

 Enjoy the cool waters in the heat of the day!
 Within the lush green gardens, the pool is shaded by palms and acacia Tortilis, and a haven for tropical birds.
-The swimming pool has bar service and board games.
+The swimming pool has a bar service and board games.

 Tortilis Camp has open game drive vehicles, the first camp to use open vehicles in a National Park.
-The guides are based at camp in Amboseli and know their backyard intimately.
+The guides are based at the camp in Amboseli and know their backyard intimately.
 They know the individual elephants and their family histories.
 More than half of the guides at Tortilis are Masai, and have between them 80 years of guiding at Tortilis!